divyanshpushpad/voice-cooking-assistant/README.md

 - Predefined recipe steps with voice responses
 - Command-based flow control (e.g., "next step", "repeat")
 - Easy to customize and extend with more recipes
+- Voice command to play videos on YT
+- Set timmers

 ---